adomokos/light-service/README.md

 ```

 However, you might need to handle the errors coming from your action pipeline differently.
-Using an error code can help you check what type of expected error occurred from the organizer
+Using an error code can help you check what type of expected error occurred in the organizer
-or action invocation point.
+or in the actions.

 ```ruby
 class FooAction